DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Meanwhile the potential of ‘collective intelligence’ remains skewed towards particular purposes.
-While a small number of communities contribute towards the common good, such as the Wikipedia community, this minority must take an increasing number of actions to prevent attempts at manipulation and disinformation.
+While a small number of communities contribute to the common good, such as the Wikipedia community, this minority must take an increasing number of actions to prevent attempts at manipulation and disinformation.
 Moreover, online activity increasingly takes place within privatized environments.
 Facebook and